haolam05/Meetup/README.md

     }
     ```

-### Get all Groups joined or organized by the Current User
+### Get all Groups joined or organized by the Current User, and the groups where user has requested memberships.

 Returns all the groups.